mackron/miniaudio/README.md

 ![miniaudio](http://dred.io/img/miniaudio_wide.png)

-miniaudio (formally mini_al) is a single file library for audio playback and capture.
+miniaudio (formerly mini_al) is a single file library for audio playback and capture.
 It's written in C (compilable as C++) and released into the public domain.